vorakl/docker-images/README.md

 ## Available images

-Any of these images can downloaded by specifying a name[:tag]. <br />
+Any of these images can be downloaded by specifying a name[:tag]. <br />
 For example `docker pull vorakl/centos:latest` or `docker pull vorakl/alpine`

 * Base images